GabrielMoreau/winsoft-main/rocketchat/README.md

 # RocketChat - Chat desktop client for RocketChat servers

-Rocket.Chat is free software for team communication, like Mattermost (or Slack, which is not free).
+Rocket.Chat is free and open-source software for team communication, like Mattermost (or Slack, which is not free).
 You can chat with other members in public threads, private newsgroups or private messages.